UWPCE-PythonCert/PythonCertDevel/_sources/modules/CollectionsModule.rst.txt

 The Collections Module
 ######################

 Python has a very complete set of built in standard types that support most programming tasks.
-These include strings and numbers, and also types that can be used to hold other objects -- or "collection" types"
+These include strings and numbers, and also types that can be used to hold other objects -- or "collection" types.

 * tuples
 * lists